Better World Books: History

 Reno, Nevada, creating 150 new jobs.

 The non-profit B Lab has certified "Better World Books" as a "B corporation", meaning it meets certain standards for social welfare, because it donates books or a percentage of its profit to literacy programs around the world.
 As of 2013, the company had donated an estimated $14 million under this program.

 In March 2019, Better World Books announced the closure of their last retail location in Goshen, Indiana.
-The decision has been made in order for the organisation to improve its e-commerce operations and reach more people.
+This was done in order for the organisation to improve its e-commerce operations and reach more people.

 The company discloses information about funds raised, books re-used or recycled, and books donated in a ticker on its "Impact" page.

-As of 2019, Better World Books handles about 30 million incoming books per year, of which 10 gets sold and 10 donated to partners.
+As of 2019, Better World Books handled about 30 million incoming books per year, of which a third were sold and a third donated to partners.

 On November 6, 2019, Better World Books was acquired by Better World Libraries, a mission-aligned, not-for-profit organization that is affiliated with longtime partner, the Internet Archive.
 The plan is to digitize many more books and put them online.
-Between July 2019 and March 2020, Better World Books donated over 700,000 books (counted by distinct ISBN) to the Internet Archive.
+Between July 2019 and March 2020, Better World Books donated over 700,000 books (counted by distinct ISBNs) to the Internet Archive.
 Over 1.4 million books were donated in 2020 and nearly a million in the first half of 2021.